-Both graduate programs require students to attend a Summer Residency Session in early August, in-person, on campus.
+Students are required to attend a Summer Residency Session in early August, in-person, on campus.

-The Summer Residency Sessions introduce courses which are a vitally important part of the MA program.
-During this time, students meet together with faculty, and classmates.
+The Summer Residency Sessions introduce courses which are vitally important part of the MA program.
+During this time, students meet together with faculty and classmates.
 Classes meet daily for several hours.
-Since so much is covered in a relatively short period of time, attendance of every day of the summer sessions is necessary for successful completion of the coursework.
+Since so much is covered in a relatively short period of time, attendance every day of the summer sessions is necessary for successful completion of the coursework.
 Students should clear their schedules and plan to be free from other responsibilities during the weeks in August when the intensive, face-to-face portions of the course are in session.